All Episodes

 It's okay.

-So is it something I said, Linda?
+Is it something I said, Linda?

 I don't know.

-Maybe maybe something.
+Maybe something.

 I think he got called out for being ignorant.

-You know what the problem is though?
+You know what the problem is, though?

-It was such a good conversation because he actually said I'm ignorant on this topic or I don't know this.
+It was such a good conversation because he actually said, I'm ignorant on this topic or I don't know this.

-It was not a bad conversation.
+But it's not a bad conversation.

-I wasn't being mean to them.
+I wasn't being mean to him.

 No, no, it was a good conversation.